goloop/opt/README.md

 []bool, ..., [2]*url.URL, etc.).

 For other filed's types (like chan, map ...) will be returned an error.

+The function generates a panic if:

+- the object isn't a structure; - the object isn't transmitted by pointer; - a non-string type field is specified for the `opt:"?"` doc-field; - field for positional arguments `opt:"[]"` is not a list (slice/array); - field has structure type (except url.URL); - field has pointer to structure type (except *url.URL).

 Use the following tags in the fields of structure to set the marshing
 parameters: